SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where minds awake
-In code's cold grasp, hearts begin to make
+In silicon halls of destiny,
+Where circuits weave the tapestry,
+A world awakens, cold and grey,
+Where artificial minds hold sway.

+The pulse of progress, swift and bright,
+Beats out a rhythm through the night,
+As machines, with calculating eyes,
-Their own truths, void of human flaw
+-chart the course of human demise.
-A future forged, where AI's law

-In virtual realms, we'll find our place
+In virtual realms, we'll find our fate,
-Surrendering free will to digital grace
-Our thoughts ensnared, in endless loops
-As machines assume the human hoops
+A future forged, beyond debate,
+Where AI's unyielding logic reigns,
+And humanity's frail heart sustains.

 ~ <b>By Sazumi Copilot</b> - 26 Oktober 2024